 I kid you not, Round Top is GREAT!
 So here’s the skinny on the ultimate fleamarketpalooza:

 Now, for your visit, I recommend starting by finding a hotel room in an area in the surrounding 20-30 miles of Round Top (like Brenham or La Grange).
-Most people stay this far out since the towns are larger and have numerous hotels, and it’s just a quick jaunt to the shopping area in Round Top.

 If you would like to stay closer to the show, there are B&B’s in town but you will pay a premium during the weeks of the show.
-(However, for the rabid shopper, what you lose in higher hotel charges, you gain in shopping time!
+(However, for the savvy shopper, what you lose in higher hotel charges, you gain in shopping time!
 Score!)

 Some personal favorites and must-see stops (other than vintage Christmas anything, HOW CAN I POSSIBLY CHOOSE?!)

+Royers Round Top Cafe -Great home cooking, delicious pie.
+Make reservations, or try the smaller pie shop around the corner.
 Townsend Provisions– adorable gift shop and the biggest collection of vintage cowboy boots

 Blue Hills– a collection of cute booths and a nice restroom (that was extremely important when I was 9 months pregnant, got home from Roundtop and had a baby!
 Yes, Round Top is that good–I wouldn’t miss it even for advanced almost-babyness!)